 That’s how money was born.

 Money is considered the root of all evil for decades.
 Even now, if you’re only pursuing the all mighty dollar, you will be socially rejected.
 Still, money is more open-minded than language, state laws, cultural codes, religious beliefs, and social habits.
 It’s the one thing that can bridge people of different nationalities and believes.
 In a way, it’s much more influential than religion.
 Of course, like everything else in life, we should strive to maintain a balance and avoid blindly pursuing more money at all costs.
 That’s the only way you can stay sane.

 Money is the most universal and most efficient system of mutual trust ever devised.”

 Lesson #5: What The Future Holds?

 The future is uncertain.
 We don’t know what will happen next.
-Even though the current mood is peaceful, we can’t be certain that it will be kept forever like that.
+Even though the current mood is peaceful, we can’t be certain if it can stay like that.
 For most of our time, we were warriors.
 Fighting for more land.
 The current leaders of the world aren’t much different.
 They still want more power, more money, more followers.
-We are more powerful than ever before, but have very little idea what to do with all that power.
+In general, we are more powerful than ever before, but have very little idea what to do with all that power.
 Even worse, it seems that we’re more irresponsible than ever.
 Wrecking, hunting our fellow animals and destroying our ecosystem.
 We are the current gods of this place but we’re never satisfied.
 That craving for more will either destroy us or help us conquer other worlds.

 Towards the end of the book, Harari leaves us with one very difficult question.
 Question, which the answer to, will help us self-determine the direction we want to take: “What do we want to want?”